IBM/example-health-jee-openshift/README.md

-# Summit Health JEE Application on Openshift
+# Example Health JEE Application on Openshift

 This project is a conceptual Java EE application running on Open Liberty for a health records system, designed to showcase best in class integration of modern cloud technology running on OpenShift.

-## Summit Health Context
+## Example Health Context

-Summit Health is a conceptual healthcare/insurance type company.
+Example Health is a conceptual healthcare/insurance type company.
 It has been around a long time, and has 100s of thousands of patient records.
-Summit's health records look very similar to the health records of most insurance companies.
+Example's health records look very similar to the health records of most insurance companies.

-Originally, Summit Health used a monolithic application structure for their application.
+Originally, Example Health used a monolithic application structure for their application.
 Their application structure was a full stack Java application running on WebSphere connected to a DB2 database on System z.
-Here's what the original architecture for Summit Health looked like:
+Here's what the original architecture for Example Health looked like:

 ![](readme_images/original_architecture.png)

-Recently, Summit Health decided to modernize their application and break it up into microservices.
+Recently, Example Health decided to modernize their application and break it up into microservices.
 They decided to move to a SQL database connected to a Java EE application running on Open Liberty for the business logic and a Node.js application for the Patient UI.
-In addition, Summit Health also decided to bring these applications to Openshift in the Cloud.
-The new current architecture for Summit Health looks like this:
+In addition, Example Health also decided to bring these applications to Openshift in the Cloud.
+The new current architecture for Example Health looks like this:

 ![](readme_images/new_architecture.png)

-Since moving to Openshift, Summit Health has expanded to include new microservices that include an Admin application and an Analytics application.
+Since moving to Openshift, Example Health has expanded to include new microservices that include an Admin application and an Analytics application.
 These along with the Patient UI can be found in seperate code patterns:

 1. [Creating a Health Data Analytics App](https://developer.ibm.com/patterns/creating-a-health-data-analytics-app-with-legacy-mainframe-code-and-cloud/)